ray6080/ray6080.github.io/about/index.md

 Hi.
 I'm Guodong Jin.

 I'm a PhD candidate at [RUC](http://www.ruc.edu.cn/en) in China.
-I enjoy designing and building distributed storage and computing systems.
+My research interests focus on optimizing big data management and analytical systems.

 I'm happiest working with Java :smile.
-And I can code in Scala, C++(C included), besides, Python and PHP are less familiar ones.
-I'm interested in different programming languages, because I can always find some 'good' features that I hate badly.
+And I can code in Golang, Scala and C. I enjoy playing with different programming languages to find interesting features behind.

 Except for coding, I read a lot.
-Mostly I read about history recently.
 And I'd like to share some of my thoughts here in my blog.

-Also, I like traveling around to relax myself, but, I hate photography!

 Besides, I like playing video games.
 [RimWorld][rim] and [Civilization][civ] are my favourites.

 ---

-I'm always learning and trying to improve my craft: well designed interface, clean and readable code, good documentation.
-Currently, I'm learning from some popular open source projects( yeah, I know there are disputes ).
-I'm passionate about reading source code , and sometime I get lost in the massive cities consisting of codes.
+I'm always learning and improving my craft skills: well designed interface, clean and readable code, good documentation.

 ---